vaishnavi5627/CODSOFT/README.md

 This is a biginner-friendly calculator application built using python.
 It allows users to perform basic arithmetic operations like addition, subtraction, multiplication, and division  through a simple console interface.

-#FEATURES
+#FEATURES:
-+ Add tow numbers
++ Add tow numbers .
-- Subtract one number from another
+- Subtract one number from another.
-* Multiply two numbers
+* Multiply two numbers.
-% Divide one number by another
+% Divide one number by another.

-#TECHNOLOGIES USED
+#TECHNOLOGIES USED:
 Language: Python

 #HOW TO RUN
-1.make sure python is installed or not on your system 2.Or use vs code also
+1.make sure python is installed or not on your system.
+2.Or use vs code also.
-3.Open a terminal in project directory
+3.Open a terminal in project directory.
 4.Run the script:
 ....bash
 python simple-calculator.py